 - The students will be able to acquire pre-process satellite data (Landsat 8 / Sentinel 2), extract biophysical features, derive and analyse vegetation indices in agricultural systems

-- The students will be able to map crop types using time series of big satellite data through application of machine learning algorithms in desktop and cloud based platforms
+- The students will be able to map crop types using time series of big satellite data through application of machine learning algorithms in cloud based platforms

 - The students will be able to explain the theory and implement surface energy balance model to estimate Evapotranspiration (ET), biomass production, and Water Productivity (WP)

-- The students will be able to produce irrigation water accounts and conduct irrigation performance assessment using remote sensing data, to identify gaps, diagnose issues and propose improvements
+- The students will be able to conduct irrigation performance assessment using remote sensing data, to identify gaps, diagnose issues and propose improvements

 Topic 1: Introduction to Earth observation and remote sensing techniques Basics of RS and spatial big data; introduction to common RS data portal; earth observation satellites; typical application of RS and existing products; hands-on exercises on need analysis and acquiring of relevant data.